kaylanhua/cs262/design1/experimentation/engineering.md

 - [x] when someone says '2 ' instead of '2' (stripped spaces)
 - [ ] making logged in / delivery thread safe
 - [x] talking on multiple machines
-- [ ] fix the threading issues (joining the threads)
+- [x] fix the threading issues (joining the threads)
 - [x] not allowing percentage signs
 - [x] splitting messages sent at once to client (preventing it from being interpreted as one long message)
-- [ ] when user logs in, the message queue sends everything in the queue, not just the first one
+- [x] when user logs in, the message queue sends everything in the queue, not just the first one
+- [ ] double logging in

 operations
 1. create account